ThomasRahm/CuraEngine/README.md

 # Download and Installation (Link will be added soon)

+Install permanently:
+Paste the content of this zip into your Cura 5.7 installation directory to install it (replacing CuraEngine.exe).
+To remove it remove Cura 5.7, delete the remaining folders in your installation directory and then install Cura 5.7 again.

+Install temporarily:
+If you want to use this and the regular Cura 5.7 at the same time, __copy__ your Cura 5.7 installation into another folder and follow the installation as if this new folder were your installation directory(Paste the content of this zip into it, replacing CuraEngine.exe).
+To run the modified Cura start the **UltiMaker-Cura.exe** in said directory.
+To remove just delete the directory.

-Copy the CuraEngine.exe and the folder in the zip to your Cura installation of the corresponding version.
-To remove reinstall said Cura version.
-Note that the new settings will not be visible by default.
+__Note that the new settings will not be visible by default.__

 # Settings: